-If your Florida travels bring you to Key West, be sure to stop by Stock Island and check out Lazy Dog Kayak.
+If your Florida travels bring you to Key West, be sure to stop by Stock Island and check out Lazy Dog Adventures.
 There are “rent on your own” options as well as guided kayak tours available.
-You can rent a regular kayak, have your pooch hop on board, and start paddling across the channel and canal.
+You can rent a regular kayak, have your pooch hop on board, and take your dog paddling across the channel and canal.

 You can also opt for the doggie paddle.
 Your pup will still take a ride with you on the kayak, but you’ll head to a sandbar that is pretty much a private island dog park.
 Your dog can run free, go swimming, and more.
 It’s a great opportunity for your dog to release some excess energy before it’s time to head back to the marina.